-A western extension to the QV soils grid did not return any significant gold in soil anomalies.
+Results from the 2019 soil sampling program focused on identifying a western extension to the QV soil sampling grid, but no significant gold-in-soil anomalies were found.
 Single, isolated spot highs of 42.9 and 28.1 ppb Au were obtained.
-The western extension to the Tetra soil grid extension also did not outline any significant soil anomalies but did return several scattered values for gold above 10 ppb and up to 106.2 ppb Au.
-A summary of results is provided below in Table 9.12.
+The western extension to the Tetra soil grid also did not outline any significant anomalies but did return several scattered gold values above 10 ppb, with a maximum of 106.2 ppb Au.
+A summary of the results is provided below in Table 9.12.